chenghao-ying/CANet/README.md

-# CANet: A Commonness Aggregation Network with Cross-Modal for RGB-D Camouflaged Object Detection
+# CANet: A Commonality Aggregation Network with Cross-Modal for RGB-D Camouflaged Object Detection
 This repository includes the trained model, code and results for our paper:
-CANet: A Commonness Aggregation Network with Cross-Modal for RGB-D Camouflaged Object Detection.
+CANet: A Commonality Aggregation Network with Cross-Modal for RGB-D Camouflaged Object Detection.
 The Visual Computer

 1. Required libraries
 python = 3.11.5 conda = 23.7.4 pytorch = 2.1.0 numpy = 1.24.3 torchvision = 0.16.0